-Another client of THGM Writing Services publishes a best seller.
-A Pilot’s Passion: Baseball Travels the World is a genre-defying book by Scott Weaver.
+Another client of THGM Writing Services publishes a best seller book.
+A Pilot’s Passion: Baseball Travels the World is a genre-defying memoir by Scott Weaver.

 Is it an anthology of short stories?

 Is it self-help motivation?

 Is it a memoir?

 It’s all four!